AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

     ![open-support-page](assets/click_support.png)

 1. To begin the support intake process, ensure that you have selected the appropriate organization from the Organization dropdown list (if visible).
-To submit a case for Adobe Commerce, select the organization's name that ends in *[!UICONTROL Commerce]*.
+To submit a case for Adobe Commerce, select the organization's name that ends in *[!DNL Commerce]*.

    ![select_appropriate_org](assets/select_appropriate_org.png)